lookfirst/mui-rff/README.md

 # Building

+This project uses [Bun](https://bun.sh/) for local development.

 - Clone the project.
-- `corepack enable` to enable Yarn 4
-- `yarn install` to install dependencies
+- `bun install` to install dependencies (root + example workspace)
-- `yarn build` to build the distribution
+- `bun run build` to build the distribution
-- `yarn publish` to upload to npm and deploy the gh-pages
+- `npm publish` (or experimental `bun publish`) to upload to npm and deploy the gh-pages
-- `yarn test` to run the test suite
+- `bun run test` to run the test suite
-- `yarn lint` and `yarn lint-fix` to auto format code
+- `bun run lint` and `bun run lint-fix` to auto format code
-- `cd example && yarn install && yarn dev` to run the example on http://localhost:3000
+- `cd example && bun install && bun run dev` to run the example on http://localhost:3000

 To do development, I do a mix of TDD and running the example application.
-Run `yarn start` in the top level directory for library development with watch mode, and `yarn dev` in the example folder for the demo application.
+Run `bun run start` in the top level directory for library development with watch mode, and `bun run dev` in the example folder for the demo application.

 ---